paarth-sharma/RushHour/README.md

 # RushHour

-## This is a web app that uses Deep-Learning to prdict and streamline traffic flow and also helps identify accident prone areas
+## This is a web app that uses Machine-Learning to predict and streamline traffic flow and also helps identify accident prone areas

 ### Features
 - [ ] Live stat flip-cards